J-1 Visa Research Intern Jobs

 Does a research internship through J-1 affect my future H-1B or other visa options?

-Completing a J-1 internship does not block H-1B or other nonimmigrant visa applications, unless the INA 212(e) two-year home residency requirement applies to your exchange.
+Completing a J-1 internship does not block H-1B visa or other nonimmigrant visa applications, unless the INA 212(e) two-year home residency requirement applies to your exchange.
 If triggered, you would need to return to your home country for two years or obtain a waiver before changing to most other visa categories.
 Your designated sponsor can tell you whether your specific funding source or nationality activates this requirement.